samascher/js-ajax-lesson/readme.md

 Then, of course, we've got a function that runs if the requests works, and another if it doesn't.
 Just `console.log` for now.

 Finally, we send our request and see what happens.
-In this instance, we get back an array of doughnuts.
+In this instance, we get back an array of cats.

 <!--11:35 15 minutes -->